ahdinosaur/blog.mikey.nz/source/_posts/empathetic-vs-skeptical-moderates.md

 on the flip side, being a moderate is not a applicable strategy for those who suffer from the status quo, who are part of marginalized communities, and who are actively intolerated.

-however, i do believe being a moderate is a useful strategy when used as a bridge to connect diversity. whether i think a moderate is good or bad depends on whether they are connecting or disconnecting other sides.
+however, i do believe being a moderate is a powerful strategy when used as a bridge to connect diversity. whether i think a moderate is good or bad depends on whether they are connecting or disconnecting other sides.

 ## good moderates are empathetic of diverse beliefs